 Reserve Bank of New Zealand (Policy paper)

 Mortgagors constitute a third of households in New Zealand, and the vulnerability of mortgagors to different risks impacts the financial system as a whole.
 This study uses Household Economic Survey (HES) microdata provided by Statistics New Zealand to assess changes in the vulnerability of new non-investor mortgagors from 2006 to 2016.
 The data also enables me to estimate ‘deposit affordability’ – the affordability of the equity required from households to purchase houses.
 My measure of affordability computes the number of years required to save a deposit given the Loan-to-Value rules that apply in the country as a whole or in a given locality.

-Reserve Bank of New Zealand, with Fang Yao
+Reserve Bank of New Zealand (Academic paper), with Fang Yao

 This paper investigates how household debt affects the marginal propensity to consume out of housing wealth.
 We use New Zealand household-level data on spending, income, and debt over the period 2006-2016.
 The main empirical challenge is to identify exogenous variation in house prices to determine how consumption evolves with movements in household wealth.
 This identification problem is complicated by the presence of unobserved household characteristics that are correlated with housing wealth.
 We use a detailed house sale dataset to derive local average house prices and use it as an instrument.
 Our empirical results show that the estimated elasticity of consumption spending to housing wealth is about 0.22%.
 In dollar terms, the average marginal propensity to consume out of a one-dollar increase in housing wealth is around 2.2 cents.
 Furthermore, our empirical results also confirm that household indebtedness, especially via mortgage debt, acts as a drag on consumption spending, not only through the debt overhang channel, but also through influencing the collateral channel of the housing wealth effect.